 The accompanying Background Paper [PDF, 455kb] explained the policy rationale for the proposed amendments and confirmed the position of the Council of Attorneys-General on each question raised in the Discussion Paper which was released in February 2019 [PDF, 700kb].

-The draft amendments to the Model Defamation Provisions [PDF, 234kb] were publically released for comment in November 2019.
-Submissions closed on 24 January 2020.
+The draft amendments to the Model Defamation Provisions [PDF, 234kb] were publicly released for comment from November 2019 to24 January 2020.

 Copies of the public submissions which were made in response to the draft amendments are linked below.

-Review of Model Defamation Provisions Discussion Paper [PDF, 700kb] was publicly released for comment in February 2019.
-Submissions closed on 30 April 2019.
+The Review of Model Defamation Provisions Discussion Paper [PDF, 700kb] was publicly released for comment in February 2019 and closed on 30 April 2019.